How To: Paint Wicker Furniture

 With the dust attachment on your vacuum, clear away any loose dust, dirt, and cobwebs from the furniture.
 As you go, look for signs of mildew; if you find any, you can address it in step 4.
 Knock off any chipped, loose, or flaking paint with a stiff-bristled brush.
 Don’t be so aggressive as to cause damage.

 Next: It’s time to prime.
-Use an oil-base spray primer formulated for use on wood, such as Zinsser Cover Stain.
+Use an oil-base spray primer formulated for use on wood, such as Zinsser Cover Stain (view on Amazon).
 Plan to put on a couple of coats to ensure the best-possible result.
 Wearing a dust mask, apply the primer to the wicker by holding the spray can about a foot away from the material.
 Start spraying a few inches to the side of the piece and then, keeping your arm straight, sweep across the furniture.
 Release the nozzle when you have brought the spray can to a point a few inches beyond the wicker piece.
 In this way, continue priming the entire thing.
 Wait for the first coat to dry completely before proceeding to do the second.
 Yes, two thin coats are better than one thick coat.
 Fortunately, primer dries very quickly, so doing it the right way doesn’t take forever.

 Finally, pull out the paint!
 After the second coat of primer has dried, apply your finish paint in two thin coats, using the technique described above.
 You may find it easier to paint the underside and back of the furniture first, doing the more immediately visible portions second.
 Allow the paint to dry completely before applying the second coat (the last).
 Though the paint may dry within only a few hours, give the wicker a couple of days to cure before you begin to usethe furniture again.